 Step 4.
 Tick “Quick Format” and press Start.

-Note: While formatting itself may fix a dozen of logical issues to the failing memory card, it will result in complete data loss.
-If you can’t afford losing the data your memory card stores, we recommend that you seek help from the SD card recovery service.
+Important: While formatting itself may fix a dozen of logical issues to the failing memory card, it will result in complete data loss.
+If you can’t afford to lose the data your memory card stores, we recommend that you seek help from the SD card recovery service.

 When the memory card becomes empty and appears as unallocated space, it won’t show up in Windows File Explorer.
-To fix this one, you’ll need to manually create a partition for Windows to recognize it.
+To fix it, you’ll need to manually create a partition for Windows to recognize it.